bgarvey-fkm/hello_fkm/README.md

 ## Requirements

 - Python 3.8+
-- Azure OpenAI API access with vision-capable deployment (gpt-4o, gpt-4o-mini, etc.)
+- Azure OpenAI API access (gpt-4o-mini or similar)
-- pdfplumber for PDF processing
-- Network drive or local filesystem access
+- Network access to Harvest API (for document download)

 ## Contributing

-Contributions welcome!
-Please:
+This is a research/development branch.
+For questions or collaboration:
-1. Fork the repository
+1. Review the income analysis agent code
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request
+2. Check HTML reports for methodology insights
+3. Reach out with findings or suggestions

+## Branch Information

+- **Main Branch**: Full underwriting system with debt/DTI/compliance agents
+- **Income-Expert Branch** (this): Focused income verification testing and development

 ## License